the-turing-way/the-turing-way/book/website/collaboration/coworking.md

 Below are descriptions of different aspects that one should take into consideration when planning or designing your coworking calls Online.
 These recommendations can be used for remote or in-person meetings as well with minor changes to adapt to a physical location.

-## Designing a format the works for you
+## Designing a format that works for you

 To identify what could be the best format for your coworking calls, you need to think about the following aspects: